The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 Half the lead volume, same client volume, better fit, higher rates.

-Problem 4: Two existing clients pushed back on value-based pricing
+— Problem 4: Existing client pushback on value-based pricing changes

 What happened: